matthewjdenny/ISSR_Data_Science_Summer_Summit_15/README.md

     https://github.com/matthewjdenny/ISSR_Data_Science_Summer_Summit_15.git

 link and your client or by clicking the "Clone in Desktop" button on the right hand side of the page.
 If you want to directly edit the files posted here and track your changes, you can copy individual files into another directory and create your own repo with the files in it.
+We will go over using Github in detail on the first morning of the workshop, so there is no need to spend too much time trying to figure Github out.

 ## Schedule